 Participating companies benefit from the action learning process through improved business performance by addressing an issue of high priority.

 Projects are selected to address ‘wicked problems’.
 Wicked problems can be described as problems where high levels of uncertainty exist, high levels of collaboration across various parts of the organization are needed, and further learning and distributed leadership are required to achieve a resolution.
-Companies already implementing Lean may find that more projects fall within this space as the ‘low hanging fruit’ was picked years ago.
-The action learning process provides a framework to address these types of problems.
+Companies already implementing other systems for innovation management and continuous improvement may find that more projects fall within this space, as the ‘low hanging fruit’ was picked years ago.
+The action learning process provides a framework to address these types of problems (or opportunities).

-Senior management have the opportunity to learn from other companies’ experiences and benefit from the fresh views of outsiders to the company.
-Project Champions participate in an action learning cohort, the Advisory Panel, where they will exchange ideas and share the learnings with a peer group across the participating companies.
+Individuals and organisations have the opportunity to learn from others’ experiences and benefit from the fresh views of outsiders.
+All levels of the organisation can participate in action learning sets where they will exchange ideas and share the learnings with a peer group across participating organisations.

-Ongoing benefits are derived from the enhanced competency of key employees, with formal recognition for that competency.
-Employees learn how to apply the tools and principles of Lean and sustainability to complex problems.
+Ongoing benefits are derived from the enhanced competency of key employees, with the opportunity for formal recognition for that competency.
+Employees learn how to apply relevant tools and theoretical concepts to complex problems.
 Moreover, they learn how to seek information, direct their own learning and participate effectively in improvement processes in their workplace.
 This creates a pattern of action learning, which can be further developed and extended within the company.